-Mark Pennington has been Professor of Political Economy and Public Policy in the Department of Political Economy since January 2012 and is now Head of Department.
-Prior to joining King’s he taught for 12 years in the School of Politics and International Relations at Queen Mary College, University of London.
+Mark Pennington has been Professor of Political Economy and Public Policy in the Department of Political Economy since January 2012 and was Head of Department between 2016 and 2020.
+Prior to joining King’s he taught for 12 years in the School of Politics and International Relations at Queen Mary, University of London.
 He holds a PhD from the London School of Economics and Political Science.
-Mark works at the intersection of politics, philosophy and economics.
+Mark is currently Director of the Centre for the Study of Governance and Society

 Undergraduate: Ethics, Economics and Environmental Protection